-(b) Beginning in fiscal year 2016, a portion of the general retail sales taxes are being deposited into the Special Transportation Fund pursuant to section 132 of Public Act 15-5 of the June Special Session, as amended by section 32 of Public Act 15-1, December Special Session, and section 45 of Public Act 16-2, May Special Session.
+(c) Beginning in fiscal year 2016, a portion of the general retail sales taxes are being deposited into the Special Transportation Fund pursuant to section 132 of Public Act 15-5 of the June Special Session, as amended by section 32 of Public Act 15-1, December Special Session, and section 45 of Public Act 16-2, May Special Session.
 Pursuant to section 638 of Public Act 17-2 of the June Special Session, beginning on and after July 1, 2017, a portion of the use tax is being deposited into the Special Transportation Fund.
-Pursuant to sections 62 and 63 of Public Act 18-81 as amended by sections 317 and 318 of Public Act 19-117, the Sales and Use Tax on Motor Vehicles to be deposited into the Special Transportation Fund is being phased in over five (5) years as follows: 8% in fiscal year 2019, 17% in fiscal year 2020, 25% in fiscal year 2021, 75% in fiscal year 2022 and 100% in fiscal year 2023.
-Includes projected sales and use taxes to be collected related to cannabis pursuant to Public Act 21-1 of the June Special Session.
+Pursuant to sections 62 and 63 of Public Act 18-81 as amended by sections 317 and 318 of Public Act 19-117, the Sales and Use Tax on Motor Vehicles to be deposited into the Special Transportation Fund was phased in over five (5) years as follows: 8% in fiscal year 2019, 17% in fiscal year 2020, 25% in fiscal year 2021, 75% in fiscal year 2022 and 100% in fiscal year 2023 and thereafter.

-(c) Pursuant to C.G.S.
+(d) Pursuant to C.G.S.
 Section 13b-61b, the Commissioner of Motor Vehicles shall deposit all funds from the tax imposed under C.G.S.
 Section 12-431 attributable to motor vehicles to the Special Transportation Fund.

-(d) Pursuant Public Act 21-177, the revenues from the Highway Use Fee are dedicated to the Special Transportation Fund.
+(e) Pursuant Public Act 21-177, the revenues from the Highway Use Fee are dedicated to the Special Transportation Fund.

-(e) Pursuant to the federal American Recovery and Reinvestment Act of 2009, the State expects to receive a cash subsidy payment directly from the United States Treasury equal to 35% of the interest payable for any Taxable Build America Bonds - Direct Pay outstanding, except as may be reduced as a result of federal sequestration measures or the federal PAYGO act of 2010.
+(f) Pursuant to the federal American Recovery and Reinvestment Act of 2009, the State expects to receive a cash subsidy payment directly from the United States Treasury equal to 35% of the interest payable for any Taxable Build America Bonds - Direct Pay outstanding, except as may be reduced as a result of federal sequestration measures or the federal PAYGO act of 2010.

-- (f) Amounts recorded as interest represent (i) expected investment earnings on the following amounts: (A) Bond proceeds held in the Infrastructure Improvement Fund and not applied for program costs, (B) amounts expected to be held by the Trustee in the respective Debt Service Accounts under the Senior Indenture and the Second Lien Indenture, and (C) balances in the Special Transportation Fund, plus (ii) expected investment earnings on amounts held in the Reserve Account under the Senior Indenture and the Reserve Account under the Second Lien Indenture, plus (iii) accrued interest, if any, to be received upon delivery of each series of Bonds. - (g) Pursuant to C.G.S.
+(g) Amounts recorded as interest represent (i) expected investment earnings on the following amounts: (A) Bond proceeds held in the Infrastructure Improvement Fund and not applied for program costs, (B) amounts expected to be held by the Trustee in the respective Debt Service Accounts under the Senior Indenture and the Second Lien Indenture, and (C) balances in the Special Transportation Fund, plus (ii) expected investment earnings on amounts held in the Reserve Account under the Senior Indenture and the Reserve Account under the Second Lien Indenture, plus (iii) accrued interest, if any, to be received upon delivery of each series of Bonds.

+- (h) Pursuant to C.G.S.
 Section 14-164m effective October 1, 2017, \$5.5 million is transferred annually from the Special Transportation Fund to the Emission Enterprise Fund.
-Pursuant to section 371 of Public Act 19-117, a transfer of \$30 million from the Special Transportation Fund occurred in fiscal year 2020 to be used as revenue for the Special Transportation Fund in fiscal year 2021. - (h) Represents refunds for Oil Companies Taxes, Motor Fuel Taxes, and Motor Carrier Road Taxes when an overpayment of tax liability has been made.
+Pursuant to section 369 of Public Act 23-204, a transfer of \$8 million from the Special Transportation Fund to the Connecticut Airport and Aviation Account will occur in fiscal year 2024 and fiscal year 2025. - (i) Represents refunds for Oil Companies Taxes, Motor Fuel Taxes, and Motor Carrier Road Taxes when an overpayment of tax liability has been made.
 Pursuant to C.G.S.
-Sections 14-23 and 14-31, which became effective July 1, 2001, refunds of payments in the Special Transportation Fund are funded with revenues of the Special Transportation Fund.
+Sections 14-23 and 14-31, which became effective July 1, 2001, refunds of payments in the Special Transportation Fund are funded with revenues of the Special Transportation Fund. - (j) As estimated by the Office of Policy and Management.